KPZ Equation from non-simple variations on open ASEP: Stochastic Regularity Estimates

-Thus, the remainder of this argument amounts to estimating each of the above six quantities, combined with the following upper bound on the deterministic heat kernel, provided any $\e \in \R_{>0}$ sufficiently small though universal courtesy of Lemma \ref{lemma:RegRBPACptTotal}:
+Thus, the remainder of this argument amounts to estimating each of the above six quantities, combined with the following upper bound on the deterministic heat kernel, provided any $\e \in \R_{>0}$ sufficiently small but universal via Lemma \ref{lemma:RegRBPACptTotal}: